Oval in shape with a pronouced bulge on one end, lemons are one of the most versatile fruits around, and contain a high level of vitamin C.

-Although the juicy yellow flesh is a little too sour to eat on its own, its citrus fragrance and tartness means it's wonderful combined with all manner of ingredients and dishes, from the sweet to the savoury.
-The bright yellow skin can be used as well, when zested.
-A kitchen essential.
+Although the juicy yellow flesh is a little too sour to eat on its own, its citrus fragrance and tartness means it's wonderful combined with all manner of ingredients and dishes, from sweet to savoury.
+The bright yellow skin, when zested, can be used as well, making it a kitchen essential.

 Choose the best

 Look for unblemished, firm lemons that feel heavy for their size and have no tinges of green (which indicates that they're underripe).
 Avoid very pale lemons, as they are older and will contain less juice.

 The best lemons for juicing or using for wedges are those with a smooth, thin skin.
 The best for zesting are those with a thicker, knobbly skin, which tend to be on the large size.

 If you intend to use the zest, buy unwaxed lemons (shops should state this clearly).
 If you can't find them, scrub the lemons thoroughly before zesting.

 To extract the maximum amount of juice, make sure the lemons are at room temperature, then firmly roll them back and forth on a work surface under your palm a couple of times – that helps to break down some of the flesh's fibres.

 Alternatively, microwave lemons for around 30 seconds, depending on the size of the lemon – warming them up helps them give up more juice.